jhhoward481/murder-mystery23/names-of-gus.md

 Burton Guster Black Spencer ("A Nightmare on State Street")

+Won't use:

+- Blackstar ("The Greatest Adventure In The History Of Basic Cable")
+- Fellatio del Toro ("Heeeeere's Lassie")
+- Big Baby Burton ("The Greatest Adventure In The History Of Basic Cable")

 Used:

-Bighead Burton ("And Down The Stretch Comes Murder") Ovaltine Jenkins ("Zero To Murder In 60 Seconds") Chocolate Columbo ("Shawn vs. The Red Phantom")
+- Bighead Burton ("And Down The Stretch Comes - Murder")
+- Ovaltine Jenkins ("Zero To Murder In 60 - Seconds")
+- Chocolate Columbo ("Shawn vs. The Red Phantom")
+- Earnest Lambert Watkins ("Game, Set...
+Murder")
+- Methuselah Honeysuckle ("Disco Didn't Die; It - Was Murdered")
+- Burt the Billowy Bear ("And Down The Stretch - Comes Murder")
+- Lavender Gooms ("Lights, Camera...
+Homicidio")
+- François ("Who Ya Gonna Call")
+- Slicks ("Tuesday The 17th")
+- Peter Panic ("Speak Now Or Forever Hold Your Piece")
+- Galileo Humpkins ("Bounty Hunters!")
+- Scrooge Jones ("Christmas Joy")
+- SuperSmeller/ SuperSniffer ("Spellingg Bee")
+- Ernesto Agapito Garces con y a de Abelar ("The Greatest Adventure In The History Of Basic Cable")